Fractured Magic: Chapter Twenty-Eight

 “And Mr. Ochoa?”

 “Him, I’m not sure about.
 There’s something flickering under the surface.
-His motives aren’t what they seem, but they involve a duty.
-If I had to put a name to the emotion, I’d call it interest.
+His motives aren’t what they seem; he’s driven by some sort of duty.
 He means no harm, at least.”

 “I remember,” Roman said.
 He smiled at Ivor, then at Eftychia and Aaror in turn.
 Thea tugged urgently on his sleeve, her eyes wide in warning.
 “That was right before you let me in to see your Magistrate without even checking if I carried a weapon.
-How’d that go for you, by the way?
-I know how angry the Magistrates can get.”
+I’m sure that went well for you, after the fact.”

 Ivor’s expression darkened.
-“You—” He stopped, then sneered not just at Roman, but at Thea beside him.
+He sneered not just at Roman, but at Thea beside him.
 “You don’t seem so scary, old man.
-Let’s go toe-to-toe, you and I, and maybe I can teach you a thing or two about picking fights you can’t win.
+Let’s go toe-to-toe, you and I, and maybe I’ll teach you a thing or two about picking fights you can’t win.
 You can even bring your little dormouse—she looks like she could throw a better punch than y—”

 “Ivor,” said a cold voice.
 Thea jumped in surprise, finding a woman beside her where there had been none moments before.
 Evelyne Corscia didn’t look her way, her eyes locked on Roman like he’d attack if she even dared to blink.
 “What did I say about talking to him?”